The Nine Parts of Speech in English Grammar

 3. Verb

-A verb is a word that shows action or being.
-It tells what the subject of the sentence does or is.
+A verb is a word that shows an action, an event, or a state of being.
+It is the heart of a sentence, telling us what the subject is doing or what is happening.

 4. Adverb

-An adverb is a word that describes a verb, adjective, or another adverb.
-It tells us how, when, where, or to what extent something happens.
+An adverb is a word that modifies a verb, an adjective, or another adverb.
+It tells us how, when, or where something happens.

 5. Adjective